TryItOnline/TioTests/README.md

 rm -rf /root/tmp
 ```

 If you do not have your `$TMPDIR` mounter over small tmpfs, you do not need the `/root/tmp` bit.
-On out of the box setup vy vultr though, not doing that produces and out of space error.
+On out of the box setup by vultr though, not doing that produces and out of space error.

 That should be enough to get TioTests up and running.